Alcohol and Tobacco Tax and Trade Bureau, Treasury.

 - A copy of the appropriate USGS map(s) with the proposed viticultural area's boundary prominently marked.

-San Francisco Bay and Central Coast Expansion Petition Back to Top
+San Francisco Bay and Central Coast Expansion Petition

 Hestan Vineyards, LLC, of Vallejo, California, represented by Holland and Knight LLP of San Francisco, California, submitted a petition for an 88-square-mile boundary expansion that includes portions of Solano County to the north of the Carquinez Strait, and would apply to both the established San Francisco Bay viticultural area (27 CFR 9.157) and the established Central Coast viticultural area (27 CFR 9.75).
 After reviewing the petition, TTB determined that the evidence submitted in support of the proposed expansion of the San Francisco Bay viticultural area merits rulemaking action.
-On the other hand, for the reasons outlined below, TTB also determined that there was not sufficient documentation to proceed with rulemaking for the proposed Central Coast viticultural area expansion.
+On the other hand, for the reasons outlined below, TTB also determined that there was not sufficient documentation to proceed with Start Printed Page 70473rulemaking for the proposed Central Coast viticultural area expansion.
 Accordingly, TTB notified the petitioner of these determinations, and the petitioner agreed to proceed with only the San Francisco Bay viticultural area expansion portion of the petition.

 Central Coast Viticultural Area Expansion